 It’s a good system that produces bright and very colorful images.
 It’s also quite affordable to produce because, with the exception of the quantum dots, all of the components have been around for decades, and are now “cheap” to make.

 But it has drawbacks, too.
 No matter how hard the LCD matrix tries, it can’t block 100% of the light from coming through in dark scenes, so you never get that perfect, inky black that you see on an OLED TV.
-The LCD matrix also creates problems for off-angle viewing because it has a tendency to “tunnel” light straight outward from the screen.
+The LCD matrix also creates problems for off-angle viewing because it tends to “tunnel” light straight outward from the screen.

 QLED also has to use more energy to create the brightness you see because the combination of the LCD matrix and the color filter diminishes the light the LED backlight generates.
 This makes QLED TVs less energy efficient than OLED TVs.